Adaptations of Nineteen Eighty-Four: BBC: Nineteen Eighty-Four (2013)

-Audible: George Orwell’s 1984 (2024)
+Audible: George Orwell's 1984 (2024)

 In 2024, Audible released an audiobook adaptation of the novel.
 Adapted by playwright Joe White, it stars Andrew Garfield as Smith, Tom Hardy as Big Brother, Cynthia Erivo as Julia, Andrew Scott as O'Brien, Romesh Ranganathan as Parsons, Natasia Demetriou as Mrs. Parsons, Chukwudi Iwuji as Charrington, and Francesca Mills as Syme, with Katie Leung and Alex Lawther in supporting roles.
 It was directed by Destiny Ekaragha and features a score by Matt Bellamy and Ilan Eshkeri, performed by a 60 piece orchestra at Abbey Road Studios.

-Theater adaptations
+Theatre adaptations

 The novel has been adapted for the stage several times, including by playwrights Alan Lyddiard and Michael Gene Sullivan.
-In 1976, a theater version of 1984 was produced in Teatar &TD, from Zagreb, former Yugoslavia.
+In 1976, a theatre version of 1984 was produced in Teatar &TD, from Zagreb, former Yugoslavia.
 The performance, which also included CCTV monitoring system, was adapted and directed by Nenad Puhovski.
 It created some political controversies, but was never banned.

 A 2013 adaptation by Robert Icke and Duncan MacMillan for the Headlong Theatre Company, which took the novel's Newspeak appendix as its starting point, has toured the UK extensively, as well as played commercially in the West End.
 A Broadway production began previews 18 May and opened on 22 June 2017 at the Hudson Theatre running until 8 October for 125 performances, while an Australian production began a six-city limited tour from 13 May 2017.

-Theater composer Jonathan Larson began writing a musical adaptation of Nineteen Eighty-Four in 1982, as his first attempt at writing a full-length musical.
+Theatre composer Jonathan Larson began writing a musical adaptation of Nineteen Eighty-Four in 1982, as his first attempt at writing a full-length musical.
 Although the Orwell estate was reportedly interested, they ultimately denied him the rights due to the then-upcoming film adaptation.
 Instead, Larson focused on a similar dystopian musical titled Superbia, which used some of the cut songs from his 1984, although it also went unproduced.
 Songs from Superbia, including ones originally written for Larson's 1984, have been released over the years and are featured prominently in the autobiographical musical Tick, Tick… Boom! and its film adaptation.

 A new stage adaptation by Ryan Craig and directed by Lindsay Posner opened at the Theatre Royal, Bath in September 2024 before embarking on a UK tour.